 - There are counterfeit memory cards in the marketplace, especially when you’re buying online.
 Buying from a reputable retailer helps minimize the risk of getting a fake.

 - Memory cards are complicated electronic products.
 A small percentage of electronic products end up being faulty from the manufacturing process.
-So it’s good practice to test your card before using it in a mission critical application.
-Better yet, have spare/s as backup.
+So it’s good practice to test your card before using it in a mission-critical application.
+Better yet, have a spare (or, better yet, spares) on hand as a backup.

-- Format the card in the camera rather than with your computer.
-It reduces the risk of formatting problems.
+- Always format the card in the camera rather than with your computer, and do it fairly regularly.
+This keeps the memory card’s filesystem set up the way the camera wants it and reduces the risk of formatting problems.

 - It’s always best practice to format memory cards in the camera you’re going to use them in, but if that’s not possible or not what you want to do, you can also format cards using a computer.
 But there are some things to know when formatting SD cards to minimize the risks of your camera having problems with them.
 So I’ve put together guides on how to format SD cards on Mac and how to use the free SD Card Formatter app for Windows or Mac.

 - If you happen to be using the SD cards in a device that runs apps, like a gaming device, the random read/write speed is more important; see the section below about the A rating. ↩